See below for answers to technology related questions.

 •Nonalphanumeric characters (e.g. # $ - ?)

 Some systems require your username to be entered with the domain name pre-pended.
 Our domain name is "campus", so your username would need to be entered like "campus\username" (Note the direction of the back-slash is important!)
-Also note that on some personal systems, you may need to click "other user" in order to login with this format.
+On personal systems, you may need to click "other user" in order to login with this format.

 We strongly recommend a laptop computer with the following minimum specifications: